Exec Chef: Chris Jaeckle

 Stone-ground grits, tempura-poached egg, corn cream, and pickled shiitake mushrooms.

 Michelle: I fully enjoyed this dish.
-As did Arthur.
+As did Victor.
 Because Chris doesn’t eat egg and neither of us remembered/cared about what she disliked most in the world.
 I’d want this egg as the egg in my eggs Benedict.

-Arthur: I love eggs.
+Victor: I love eggs.
 And I love grits.
 Combining the two (especially with the creamy yolk going around) with the corn cream yielded an amazing result.
 There wasn’t anything acidic in this dish; it felt very rustic and earthy, and that’s how I liked it.

 Smoked broccoli dogs, broccoli kraut, and salt & vinegar broccoli rabe.